TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GeneralInformation/Index.rst

 List of TYPO3 LTS releases:

-*   v8 (8.7.0 eLTS): No free security updated.
-Extended Long Term support can be ordered at https://typo3.com/services/extended-support-elts
+*   v8 (8.7 ELTS): No free bugfix/security update.
+Extended long term support
+    can be ordered at https://typo3.com/services/extended-support-elts
-*   v9 (9.5.0 eLTS): No free security updated.
-Extended Long Term support can be ordered at https://typo3.com/services/extended-support-elts
+*   v9 (9.5 ELTS): No free bugfix/security update.
+Extended long term support
+    can be ordered at https://typo3.com/services/extended-support-elts
 *   v10 (10.4 LTS): Versions 10.0 through 10.3 do not receive security
     updates any longer